Language selection

 Test

 How is your design conducive to a good work/life balance for the astronaut(s)?
 What can you do to ensure that two astronauts can move around the HALO safely?
-How will you ensure there are areas for expansion for future modules to be added to the Lunar Gateway?
+How will you ensure there are areas for expansion for future modules to be added to Gateway?

 Iterate

 Sometimes things don't always go as planned, especially in outer space.
-Choose one of the situations below and make the necessary modifications to your Lunar Gateway or HALO module design to meet that challenge.
+Choose one of the situations below and make the necessary modifications to your Gateway or HALO module design to meet that challenge.

 Communicate